Pasek108/PMA-BetterDesigner/README.md

 - Scroll the page to the bottom-right corner and try dragging the table back.

 ### Fix
-- Add styles to the designer to restrict scrolling to the canvas area.
+- Added styles to the designer to restrict scrolling to the canvas area.
-- Add styles to the console to allow dragging the bottom scrollbar.
+- Added styles to the console to allow dragging the bottom scrollbar.
-- Adjust the canvas area size when collapsing or resizing the navigation panel.
+- Adjusted the canvas area size when collapsing or resizing the navigation panel.
-- Update the canvas area size when switching to fullscreen mode.
+- Updateed the canvas area size when switching to fullscreen mode.

 ## smooth_relations